 Employed here in a very modern context, the metallic scheme serves to outline and show off the dramatic artwork, interesting lighting and stylish curves of the furniture.

 What is a nice neutral color for a living room?

-From oyster and beige living room ideas to sand and gray hues, the secret to neutrals is to pick the right tones for the type of light coming into your room.
+From oyster and beige to sand and gray hues, the secret to neutrals is to pick the right tones for the type of light coming into your room.
 Cool light works well with warmer neutrals, while south-facing light has a yellow hue, so cooler neutral colors are best.

 Layers of similar tones keep a scheme from feeling flat, while accents of dark gray, brown or black can be used to punctuate.

 How do you style a neutral living room?